SujalGajera/MoviesBookingApp/README.md

 ## 📖 Overview

 The **Prime Cinema Project** is a simple and functional web-based cinema management system.
-It allows users to browse available movies, book tickets, and manage bookings, while administrators can update movie details, schedules, and monitor customer activity.
+It allows users to browse available movies, book tickets, and manage bookings, along with food ordering as well.
 The project was developed as part of an academic assignment with a focus on practical learning and usability.

 ---